October 13, 2025

 Pricing

-Personal: Free for 5 storms
+Personal: Free for up to 5 storms

 Business: $10/user/month (monthly) or $8.33/user/month (annual)